 Syrians vote in election certain to give Assad new mandate

+“The Assad regime’s so-called presidential election is neither free nor fair,” U.S. Secretary of State Anthony Blinken said in a Twitter post Wednesday.
+“The U.S. joins France, Germany, Italy, and the UK in calling for the rejection of the regime’s attempts to regain legitimacy without respecting the Syrian people’s human rights and freedoms.”

+Two other candidates are running for the country's top post, which has been held by members of the Assad family for five decades.

 They are little known figures, Abdullah Salloum Abdullah and Mahmoud Ahmad Marie.
-But competition with Assad is largely seen as symbolic.
+But competition with Assad is largely seen as symbolic in a country where elections are .

-Starting at 7 a.m., thousands began arriving at polling stations in Damascus, where streets have been decorated with giant posters of Assad and banners praising his rule.
-Few posters of the two other candidates appeared in the streets.
+Starting at 7 a.m., thousands began arriving at polling stations in Damascus, thronging streets festooned with giant posters of Assad and banners praising his rule.
+Most were not wearing masks, despite a coronavirus outbreak in the country.

 “We choose the future.
-We choose Bashar Assad,” read one of many banners raised in the capital Damascus.
+We choose Bashar Assad,” read one of thousands of banners raised in the capital Damascus.

+“I am here to vote because it is a national duty to choose a president who will lead us in the coming period,” said civil servant Muhannad Helou, 38, who said he voted for Assad.

+On Wednesday morning, Assad cast his ballot in the Damascus suburb of Douma.
+The area was one of the main rebel strongholds in the country until it was retaken by government forces in 2018.
+It was the scene of an alleged poison gas attack in April 2018 that triggered strikes by the U.S., Britain and France.

 No vote will be held in northeast Syria, which is controlled by U.S.-backed Kurdish-led fighters, or in the northwestern province of Idlib that is the last major rebel stronghold in the country.